kaizenlabs/predicting-heart-disease/README.md

 ## Results

 The results were subpar for categorical classification, mostly attributed to only have 14 features and a small dataset (~300 paitents with complete metrics).
+Only around a 70% accuracy.

 When I changed the model to a binary classification problem, the results improved.

 In other words, when I changed the problem from "Does the patient have heart disease and what kind?" to just "Does the patient have heart disease?", accuracy improved to around 77%, which is still subpar for a diagnostic tool.